Search results for

 QUICK ANSWER

 To fix a Chromebook that won't turn on, you may want to check if the battery has any charge.
-You can also leave the charger plugged for a while and turn it on.
+You can also leave the charger plugged in for a while and then try turning the computer on.
 You could also try to factory reset the device before taking it to a service center.

 JUMP TO KEY SECTIONS